 Dementia Programs and Carer Support

-The Dementia Programs offer intellectually stimulating environments to encourage social interactions, to enable participants to remain in their own homes longer.
+The Dementia Programs offer intellectually stimulating environments to encourage social interactions and a range of activities.
 These programs offer flexible respite options for carers.

 Who: People living with dementia and people who want advice on family members or friends that are living with dementia.